Solutions That Help You into The United States

 1) Defer earnings in the RRSP until actual distribution

-This is not automatic.
-A taxpayer must state this desire on the appropriate form for each account that they own.
-Not all states will follow the treaty particularly California (have we said this before?).
+It’s also important to note that not all states follow the US-Canada tax treaty.
+A particular example is California (have we said this before?).
 Since US state tax regimes function completely separate from the Federal IRS, it is their right to do otherwise despite the fact that the majority of states follow the treaty.

 2) Deduct IRA contributions on the Canadian return